peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

     public final ERounding getRounding()

-Gets the desired rounding mode when converting numbers that can't be represented in the given precision and exponent range.
+Gets the desired rounding mode when converting numbers that can't be represented in the specified precision and exponent range.

 **Returns:**

-* The desired rounding mode when converting numbers that can't be represented in the given precision and exponent range.
+* The desired rounding mode when converting numbers that can't be represented in the specified precision and exponent range.

 ### getTraps